Martin County High School

-Martin County High School is a public high school in Stuart, Florida, United States, in the Martin County School District.
-The school enrolled 2,122 students in a 2024 census.
-In 2023, it was a "B" rated school through the Florida Department of Education.
+Martin County High School is a secondary school in Stuart, Florida, United States, operated by the Martin County School District..
+The school enrolls 2,055 total students across 4 grade levels.
+In 2024, it was a "B" rated school through the Florida Department of Education.

-The school is home to two signature programs: Cambridge International Advanced Program and the Career & Technical Programs Students are eligible to participate in the Indian River State College Dual Enrollment program to simultaneously earn high school credits and college credits.

-Its mascot is the tiger and its colors are blue and gold.
-The principal is Cristina Selvidge.

-Student enrollment and demographics
+School structure

-In 2023, enrollment was 2,122 students in grades 9 through 12.
-The student body is 57% White, 33% Hispanic, 6% Black, 2% Asian American, and 3% Other.
-41.89% of students are receiving meals at Free or Reduced Status.
-There are 106 teachers with a student ratio of 1:20.
+In 2025, enrollment was 2,055 students in grades 9 through 12.
+The student body is 57% White, 33% Hispanic, 6% Black, 2% Asian American, and 2% Other.
+36% of students are considered "Economically Disadvantaged".
+There are 102 teachers employed at MCHS.

-AP, Cambridge, and CTE

-In 2022, 52% of students took at least one Advanced Placement (AP) exam.
-25% passed at least one AP exam.
+Curriculum

+Martin County High School participates in the Cambridge Advanced International Certificate of Education (AICE) program and offers multiple Advanced Placement (AP) courses.
+Students may also participate in dual enrollment through Indian River State College, earning both high school and college credit concurrently.

+Career and technical education

+Martin County High School offers several state-approved career and technical education (CTE) programs, including:

 Martin County was named Small District of the Year by Cambridge International Education.
 The school has an 80% pass rate for the Cambridge program.

-The school currently has 12 signature CTE programs, such as culinary, computer science, and photography.

-Sports and clubs
+Extracurricular activities

 Martin County High School in Stuart, Florida, offers a range of sports and clubs.
 The sports teams include football, bowling, swimming and diving, basketball, soccer, tennis, golf, cross country, track and field, and wrestling.
+Students can participate in academic and leadership clubs like the National Honor Society, Key Club, and Student Government Association.

+FL-937 AFJROTC Program

-The school also features an award-winning AFJROTC program with activities such as Aviation Club, Color Guard, Drill Team, and Kitty Hawk Air Society.
-Students can participate in various art competitions, including the Marvin S. Cone Juried Art Show, and join academic and leadership clubs like the National Honor Society, Key Club, and Student Government Association.
+The school also features an Air Force Junior Reserve Officer Training program with activities such as Aviation Club, Color Guard, Drill Team, and Kitty Hawk Air Society.
+Since its founding in 1993, the FL-937 program has been dedicated to fulfilling the core mission of AFJROTC: to 'Develop citizens of character.'
+It has accumulated awards, most recently "Distinguished Unit Award".